tanjimanasreen/tanjimanasreen/README.md

 ### Hi there 👋

 I am Tanjima Nasreen Jenia.
-Currently, I am working as a Research Associate at Socio Cognitive Lab, Dhaka, Bangladesh.
+I am currently working as a Research Associate at [Socio Cognitive Lab](https://sociocognitive.com), Dhaka, Bangladesh.
 My research fields are social media mining, opinion mining, cognitive & social behavior analysis, and natural language processing.
+To know more about me, [visit here](https://tanjimanasreen.github.io/)

 <!--
 **tanjimanasreen/tanjimanasreen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.